mcalla314/tkintertoy/docs/tutorial.rst

 And the line explanations:

 1. Import ``Window`` from tkintertoy.
 #.
-Blank lines improve code readability.
+Blank line.
 #.
 Create a class called ``Gui``.
 This will contain all the code dealing with the
    interface.
+We are not inheriting from a parent class in this example.
+We will see how to do this in another example below.
 #.
 This is a class documentation string.
 #.
-Blank lines improve code readability.
+Blank line.
 #.
-Create an initialize method that will create the interface.
-All methods in the
+Create an initialize method that will create the interface, called ``__init__``.
+This
-   class will have access to ``self.gui``.
+   strange name is required.
+Methods that begin and end with double underscore are special in Python.
 #.
 This is the method documentation string.
 #.
 Create the three categories.
 #.
 Create an instance of ``Window`` assigned to ``self.gui``.
 This means that all